circonus/irondb-docs/graphite-rendering.md

 Searching for metric names
 ==========================

 Graphite metrics can be fetched (rendered) from IRONdb using the following endpoints.
 Glob style wildcards are supported.

 `http://<host:port>/graphite/<account_id>/<optional_query_prefix>/metrics/find?query=graphite.*`

-This will return a JSON document with metrics matching the prefix:
-`graphite.` which terminate that that level.
-Continuing on the example in graphite-ingestion.md, the above would return:
+This will return a JSON document with metrics matching the prefix: `graphite.` which terminate at that level.
+Continuing on the example in graphite-ingestion.md, the above example would return the following:

 ```
 [